segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/synap/index.md

 | User Logged In         | User explicitly logged in to Synap                                |
 | User Session Restored  | User opened Synap after a period of in activity                   |

 To find the list of properties associated with the events, please refer to the [Synap Segment Documentation](https://academy.synap.ac/doc/integrations/segment){:target="_blank”}.
-Some of our events, notably those related to Test and Question submission, have relatively large payloads and you may wish to review the [Synap Test and Question Analytics Schemas](https://academy.synap.ac/doc/integrations/segment/test-and-question-analytics){:target="_blank"}
+Some of the events, notably those related to Test and Question submission, have relatively large payloads.
+You might want to review the [Synap Test and Question Analytics Schemas](https://academy.synap.ac/doc/integrations/segment/test-and-question-analytics){:target="_blank"} before tracking these events.

 ## Identify